godotengine/godot-docs/classes/class_os.rst

 - :ref:`bool<class_bool>` **is_userfs_persistent** **(** **)** |const|

 If ``true``, the ``user://`` file system is persistent, so that its state is the same after a player quits and starts the game again.
-Relevant to the HTML5 platform, where this persistence may be unavailable.
+Relevant to the Web platform, where this persistence may be unavailable.

 ----